Bhavani-Rajan/DS-Unit-3-Sprint-2-SQL-and-Databases/module1-introduction-to-sql/README.md

 - How many total Characters are there?
 - How many of each specific subclass?
-- How many total Items?
+- How many total Items?x
 - How many of the Items are weapons?
 How many are not?
 - How many Items does each character have?
 (Return first 20 rows)
 - How many Weapons does each character have?
 (Return first 20 rows)